Relintai/pandemonium_engine_docs/03_usage/11_navigation/12_navigation_using_navigationlayers.md

 ![](img/navigationlayers_naming.png)

 If two regions have not a single compatible layer they will not be merged by the NavigationServer.
-See `doc_navigation_connecting_navmesh` for more information on merging navmesh.

 If a region has not a single compatible navigation layer with the `navigation_layers` parameter of a path query this regions navigation mesh will be skipped in pathfinding.
-See `doc_navigation_using_navigationpaths` for more information on querying the NavigationServer for paths.

 NavigationLayers are a single `int` value that is used as a `bitmask`.
 Many navigation related nodes have `set_navigation_layer_value()` and